 Body language basics

 How can you communicate with your dog?
-It would be something if dogs could perhaps talk to you—right?
-Well, they do, just not with words.
-Dogs have a distinct way of passing information to their owners and other dogs.
+Start by understanding animal communication is more than words.
+Dogs do talk, but they have a distinct way of passing information to their owners and other dogs.

 Most dog owners will acknowledge the fact their four-legged family members voice their concerns using their bodies.
 Typically, these dog body signals include: